Does Homeowners Insurance Cover Hotel Stay During a Power Outage?

 -

-Ensuring adequate Loss of Use coverage limits
+Ask specifically about Loss of Use or ALE coverage

 Final Thoughts